Thinkmill/monorepo/GETTING_STARTED.md

 Now that Preconstruct is set up, we should make sure it gets run.
 We want two scripts in our root `package.json`.

-Add the following scripts to your `package.json`:
+Add the following scripts to your root `package.json`:

 ```json
 "scripts": {